Lopseg/Masscan-burp-extension/README.md

 # Masscan-burp-extension

-This is an extension for burp integrated with the masscan.
+This is an extension for Burp Suite to make it work with Masscan.

 # Requirements

-To this extension work in your burp you need three things:
+To this extension work in your Burp you need three things:

   1.Burp Suite installed in your system
   2. Masscan installed in your system